saarahah/Employee-Tracker/README.md

 ## Business Context

-For business owners who want to be able to view and manage the departments, roles, and employees in companies for organization and planning
+For business owners who want to be able to view and manage the departments, roles, and employees in companies for organization and planning.
+Using this app you can view all employees, view all departments, view all roles, add a new employee, add a new role, add a new department, update a role, and update someone's manager.

  ## License